 Solar racking, or mounting, is what holds the panels in place.
 On a roof-mounted system, racking can be added to new homes during the construction process or retroactively to existing homes.

 On a standard, roof-mounted home solar system, we typically use a racking system that involves installing clamps on the roof which are anchored into the roof rafters and clip into the panel’s frame.
+Pro Tip: If you are looking at a roof replacement in the next 5-7 years, we would recommend replacing your roof before going solar.
+While we can remove the panels for your roof replacement, it does come with a cost typically in the $4-6K range.

 For low-slope or flat roofs, we can use ballasted racking that features a weighted tray to hold the panels in place.
 This significantly reduces the number of roof penetrations which is important with membrane roofs (like TPO).